 Data Byte 1 bits CT3, CT2, CT1, and CT0, when coded, define the audio format type of the audio stream.
-These bits may be set according to Table 27.
+These bits may be set according to Table 31.
 A Sink capable of receiving digital audio shall determine the audio format by parsing the audio stream header when CT=0 (CT3=0, CT2=0, CT1=0, CT0=0).
 Audio format types shall be defined by the CXT field in Data Byte 3 when CT=15 (CT3=1, CT2=1, CT1=1, CT0=1).

 Data Byte 1, bits CC2, CC1, and CC0, when coded, indicate the audio channel count carried transmitted in the audio stream.
-These bits may be set according to Table 27.
-When CC=0 (CC2=0, CC1=0, CC0=0) a Sink capable of receiving digital audio over the interface shall determine the audio channel count by parsing the audio stream header.
+These bits may be set according to Table 31.
+When CC=0 (CC2=0, CC1=0, CC0=0), channel count may be determined either by examining Data Bytes 4 and 6 to 9 (in the case of L-PCM audio or DSD audio) or from information in the bitstream (in the case of compressed audio).
+In some cases (e.g., with Object Based Audio, or compressed streams containing multiple channel layouts) the channel count of the rendered audio is determined by the Sink device.